celisun/Linear_Regression_with_scikit-learn/README.md

 It is also be a good practice for dataset splitting and cross validation.

-It is a practice for feature (model) selection, including Forward and Backward Stepwise Regression (FSR, BSR).
+It is a practice for feature (model) selection: Forward and Backward Stepwise Regression (FSR, BSR).

 the Jupyter notebook summarizes the training report of multiple approaches.